openstack/qa-specs/specs/tempest/implemented/clients-return-one-value.rst

 Currently tempest clients return a response code and body.
-Since we moved response checking to clients, almost all callers of the clients ignore the response code: :doc:`implemented/client-checks-success`.
+Since we moved response checking to clients, almost all callers of the clients ignore the response code: :doc:`client-checks-success`.
 It would be much cleaner if clients returned a single response object that was the body, with a property to get the response status and headers if needed.